-Have you ever had writer’s block or felt yourself procrastinating on your next blogging task?
+Have you felt yourself procrastinating on your next task?
 Maybe you feel overwhelmed with all the different things you need to accomplish and you just don’t feel like it.

-I recommend reading the book The Five Second Rule to really understand the concepts behind this and to become a believer.
+I recommend you go and buy the book here to make the changes you need to make to avoid procrastination and laziness and just get things done.
 Keeping the rule at your disposal helps you to stay consistent and do what needs to be done.

 Since you are working for yourself, your brain will try to trick you into putting it off, procrastinating.
 You can give yourself all kinds of excuses, and of course you might let yourself get away with it.

 But then what do you feel like later?
 I don’t know about you, but I feel like crap.
 I feel like I let myself down and accomplished nothing.
 I end up feeling more and more overwhelmed with all I have to do since I didn’t do what I planned to do.

 So instead, treat the blocked out times as if they are golden.

 For more tips on reaching your goals, especially the big overwhelming ones, check out my post Finally Kick the Habit of Giving Up On Your Dreams.